Requests#

 parameter resolves this collision.

-Default Ranking#
+Default Ranking

-If a rank is not explicitly specified, Rocket assigns a default rank.
+.
+This differs from ranks that can be assigned manually in a route attribute, which must be positive numbers.
 The default rank prefers static segments over dynamic segments in both paths and queries: the more static a route's path and query are, the higher its precedence.

 static